freeCodeCamp/guide/src/pages/articles/certificates/create-a-bootstrap-headline/index.md

 ---
-title: Create A Bootstrap Headline
+title: Create a Bootstrap Headline
 ---
 To create a headline in boostrap you will need to add the class `.text-primary`.